TrifunTomevski/Bootstrap/README.md

-2 tasks with BootStrap on different branches
+2 Bootstrap tasks with multiple branches